 - Use Coarse Ground Sea Salt.
 Sea salt really adds flavor that complements the tangy balsamic vinegar!
 If you don’t have any, go for table salt, but only sprinkle on a little bit.
 You can always add more but you can never take it away!

 - Use Baby Carrots if you can’t find the organic ones.
 Dry off the bagged baby carrots as they hold so much moisture that the olive oil/rosemary mixture will not stick to them well.

 - Add Other Vegetables to Roast.
-This recipe works deliciously tossed with parsnips, rutabaga, turnips, potatoes, or any other root vegetable.
-Just make sure the pieces are cut equal size so they cook at the same pace.
+This recipe works perfectly when combined with parsnips, rutabaga, turnips, potatoes, or any other root vegetable.
+Just make sure the pieces are cut equal size so they cook at the same time.

 - Add Golden Beets.
 We are used to cooking with the dark red beets, but it is fun to mix it up and add in some golden beets.
 I can’t taste the difference, but it adds a neat color variation for the presentation.

 There are so many way to modify this recipe by changing up the ingredients that are mixed with the vegetables.
 Here are four ways to get you started:

 - Sweet Balsamic Roasted Carrots and Beets – Toss the vegetables with two tablespoons of balsamic vinegar and brown sugar or honey.
 This is a sweet, tangy flavor that goes so well with roasted vegetables.

-- Citrus Balsamic Roasted Carrots and Beets -Toss the vegetables with two tablespoons of balsamic vinegar, brown sugar and orange or lemon juice.
+- Citrus Balsamic Roasted Carrots and Beets – Use two tablespoons of balsamic vinegar, brown sugar and orange or lemon juice.
 Add some lemon zest to the mixture if you have some on hand.
 This produces a completely different flavor by adding just one additional ingredient.

 - Honey Orange Roasted Carrots and Beets – Toss the vegetables with two tablespoons of balsamic vinegar, honey and orange juice.